International Legal Compliance

 Roncevert (Ronce) Ganan Almond is a Partner at The Wicks Group, PLLC.
 Ronce's practice encompasses both regulatory and commercial matters, as well as litigation.
 He regularly assists clients with proceedings and enforcement actions before the U.S. Departments of Transportation, State, Homeland Security, Defense, Justice and other federal agencies.
 His experience includes cross-border transactions and international investigations, as well as other types of civil and criminal matters.

 Ronce's professional background also extends to national security issues arising under U.S. and international law.
 He has advised clients - from government authorities to commercial enterprises - across the globe on achieving compliance with U.S. federal regulations and international legal standards governing aviation and aerospace.
-Ronce has also assisted in the development of civil aviation regulatory systems consistent with international standards and model regulations developed by the International Civil Aviation Organization, a United Nations specialized agency.
-He serves on the United Nations Sub-Committee of Experts on the Transport of Dangerous Goods, which develops harmonized standards and model regulations to ensure consistency between global regulatory systems.
+Ronce has also assisted in the development of regulatory oversight systems consistent with international standards and model regulations developed by the International Civil Aviation Organization, a United Nations specialized agency.
+He serves on the United Nations Committee of Experts on the Transport of Dangerous Goods, which develops harmonized standards and model regulations to ensure consistency among government regulatory systems.

-Ronce has written extensively on international affairs, national security and public policy issues for publications such as the Yale Journal of International Law, Harvard National Security Journal, Yale Journal of Regulation, Columbia Journal of Transnational Law, Fletcher Forum of World Affairs, Turkish Policy Quarterly, RealClearDefense and International Law News.
-In addition, Ronce serves as a regular contributor to The Diplomat, a current-events journal for the Asia-Pacific, on the Editorial Board of The Air and Space Lawyer -- the leading publication for legal practitioners in the field -- and as legal-regulatory advisor to The Journal of Hazmat Transportation -- which provides analysis on issues of compliance, security, and safety.
+Ronce has written extensively on natioanl security and diplomacy as a contributor to The Diplomat, an international affairs magazine for the Asia-Pacific.
+His written work has also been featured in publications such as the Yale Journal of International Law, Harvard National Security Journal, Yale Journal of Regulation, Columbia Journal of Transnational Law, Fletcher Forum of World Affairs, Turkish Policy Quarterly, RealClearDefense and International Law News.
+In addition, Ronce serves on the Editorial Board of The Air and Space Lawyer -- the leading publication for legal practitioners in the field -- and as legal-regulatory advisor to The Journal of Hazmat Transportation -- which provides analysis on issues of compliance, security, and safety.
 He is a contributing author to Aviation Regulation in the United States (ABA Book Publishing, 2014), a treatise on U.S. aviation law and applicable international regimes, and Our Ocean Guide (Lightbox Publishing, 2017), a multidisciplinary work dedicated to examining the seas as a global commons.
 His publications have been cited by the White House, U.S. Congress, national and foreign media, think tanks, and leading academic journals like the Havard Law Review and MIT's International Security.

-Ronce also regularly speaks at industry events and international forums organized by the International Civil Aviation Organization, American Society of International Law, American Bar Association, U.S. Trade and Development Agency, and America's leading universities.
+Ronce regularly speaks at events and international forums organized by the International Civil Aviation Organization, American Society of International Law, American Bar Association, U.S. Trade and Development Agency, and America's leading universities.
 He has served as chair and speaker of the Africa Air Cargo Summit and Afghanistan Air and Logistics Conferences.
-Ronce also presented on the future development of space law at the International Astronautical Congress, held by the International Astronautical Federation, International Academy of Astronautics and the International Institute of Space Law.
+Ronce has presented on the future development of space law at the International Astronautical Congress, held by the International Astronautical Federation, International Academy of Astronautics and the International Institute of Space Law.
+He is due to address the role of international maritime law in global governance at the 2018 Ocean Policy Congress, organized by the Renewable Natural Resoure Foundation.
 In his public speaking capacity, Ronce also serves as a guest commentator for television news programs worldwide covering issues of international relations, law, and trade.

 Prior to joining The Wicks Group, Ronce worked with the UN Special Court for Sierra Leone and participated in the Duke-Geneva Institute for Transnational Law as well as the Joint Program in International Human Rights Law at Oxford University.
 He also has experience with the U.S. political process, working for congressional members, state parties, and three presidential campaigns.